apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-in-5m-on-local-host.md

    You just created a cluster named `mycluster` in the default namespace.

    You can find the Playground user guide under the installation success tip.
-View this guide again by running `kbcli playground guide`.
+View this guide again by running `kbcli playground init -h`.